-- receives regular reports from management and the external auditor. - meets with the external auditor at least twice a year, or more frequently if necessary. - reviews the processes the Managing Director and senior managers have in place to support their certifications to the Board - reviews any significant disagreements between the auditors and management, irrespective of whether they have been resolved. - has the right of access to the external auditors at any time - provides the external auditor with a clear line of direct communication, at any time, to the Chairman.
+- reviews any significant disagreements between the auditors and management, irrespective of whether they have been resolved. - has the right of access to the external auditors at any time - provides the external auditor with a clear line of direct communication, at any time, to the Chairman.